HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 - **-ReadOnly** [Optional Switch] - The connection is readon only when this switch is present.
 - **-Username** [Optional] - The username to use when connecting to the server.
 - **-Password** [Optional] - The password to use when connecting to the server.

+The following is an example of creating a connection to Sitecore:

+    $sitecoreServer = Get-RazlConnection -SitecoreWebUrl <string> -DatabaseName <string> -AccessGuid <Guid>

+This command creates a connection to the server specified by the -SitecoreWebUrl parameter.
+The connection object is stored in the $sitecoreServer variable and can be used as a parameter for other Sitecore Razl cmdlets.

+#### Removing a connection

+In some cases, there may be a need to remove the connection from the Sitecore server.
+The Cmdlet Remove-RazlConnection removes the connection.
+This will remove the Service folder and the Sitecore Razl service assembly from the /bin folder, so it will cause the AppPool to recycle.

+Summary of Parameters:
+- **-Connection** [Required] - The Razl connection onject to remove.
+Please note: razl needs to know where the service is located in the file system.
+Therefore, the connection must have been created with the -SitecoreServerRoot parameter specified.

+Here is an example of removing the connection from an existing connection

+	Remove-RazlConnection $connection

+This assumes that $connection contains a properly initialized connection object where the **-SitecoreServerRoot** parameter was specified.

+#### Get-RazlConnectionStatus
+The Get-RazlConnectionStatus function allows the script to determine if a connection object is available for use.

+Summary of Parameters:
+- **-Connection** [Required] - A Razl connection onject.

+The Get-RazlConnectionStatus returns on of the following values:

+Ready, NotInstalled, OldVersion, InvalidAccessGuid, Deactivated,
+    NeedCredentials, AccessDenied, ServerNotFound

 ### Operations
 Operations are high-level functions that can be performed on a server or between two servers.
 Most operations are the same as tasks that can be added to the Task List in the Sitecore Razl UI.
 The full list of supported operations is: